eashanadhikarla/image-manipulation-detection/readme.md

 - To detect the image manipulation localization detection using a deep learning model of our choice.
-- I chose to designed a state-of-the-art YOLO-V5 model for this task, although there are other good choices too, such as, Mask-RCNN, Faster-RCNN, Efficient-D7, etc. Based on my previous experience with YOLO-V5 it was the model of my choice.
+- I implemented a state-of-the-art YOLO-V5 model for this task, although there are other good choices too, such as; Mask-RCNN, Faster-RCNN, Efficient-D7, etc. Based on my previous experience with YOLO-V5 it was the model of my choice.